canonical/operator/docs/CharmsInDetail.md

 Number 3.
 Is yet unused in the framework.

+Once you have the above `__init__` signature.
+You will need to call super:

 ```
     def __init__(self, framework, key):
         super.__init__(framework, key)
 ```

-We can then follow up the rest of the method with calls to set our state and our required interfaces for example:
+You can then follow up the rest of the method with calls to set our state and our required interfaces for example:

 ```
         self.state.set_defaults(is_started=False)